Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-Let $X$ be a smooth projective variety over $\CC$, $D$ a smooth divisor in $X$, and $G$ an $(X,D)$-valued stable graph without edges.
-In relative Gromov--Witten theory, Jun Li \cite{JunLi} defines the virtual class $[\oM_G(X,D)]^\virt$ using a perfect obstruction theory which can be viewed as being relative to \eqref{eq_epsilon_G}:
+a smooth divisor, and $G$ an $(X,D)$-valued stable graph without edges.
+In relative Gromov--Witten theory, Jun Li \cite{JunLi} defined the virtual class $[\oM_G(X,D)]^\virt$ using a perfect obstruction theory which can be viewed as being relative to the morphism

-The definition of this perfect obstruction theory is quite complicated due to the subtle nature of the predeformability condition.
-A general principle is that perfect obstruction theories become easier to describe if one is ready to work relatively to bigger spaces.
-For example, Graber-Vakil \cite[\S 2.8]{GraberVakil} give a more compact description of the virtual class by defining a perfect obstruction theory relative to $\ooMM_G \times \mathcal{T}$, where $\mathcal{T}$ is the stack of expanded degenerations.
-We review below the simplest description, given by Abramovich-Cadman-Wise, obtained by working relatively to the space of maps to a universal target \cite[\S 5]{ACW} (see also \cite[\S 3.2]{AMW}).
+defined in \eqref{eq_epsilon_G}.
+The definition of this perfect obstruction theory is quite complicated due to the subtle nature of the predeformability condition (see Definition \ref{def_relative_map} (iii)).
+Generally, perfect obstruction theories become easier to describe when taken relative to the largest available smooth geometry.
+For example, Graber--Vakil gave a more compact description of the virtual class by defining a perfect obstruction theory relative to $\ooMM_G \times \mathcal{T}$, where $\mathcal{T}$ is the stack of expanded degenerations \cite[\S 2.8]{GraberVakil}.
+More recently, Abramovich-Cadman-Wise have provided an alternative description obtained by working relatively to the space of maps to a universal target \cite[\S 5]{ACW}, see also \cite[\S 3.2]{AMW}.
+We follow here the Abramovich-Cadman-Wise approach which is technically simpler.